2_anticipationShell

 Foresight: understanding the methodology

-Case study: how Shell anticipated the 1973 oil crisis
+Case study : how Shell anticipated the 1973 oil crisis

-Benjamin Cabanes, Lecturer at Mines Paris - PSL & at the MIE department of École Polytechnique (IP Paris), Orso Roger, Research Engineer at Institut des Hautes Etudes pour l'Innovation et l'Entrepreneuriat (IHEIE/PSL) and Liliana Doganova, Researcher at Centre de Sociologie de l'Innovation at Ecole des Mines de Paris
+with Benjamin Cabanes, Lecturer at Mines Paris - PSL & at the MIE department of École Polytechnique (IP Paris), Orso Roger, Research Engineer at Institut des Hautes Etudes pour l'Innovation et l'Entrepreneuriat (IHEIE/PSL) and Liliana Doganova, Researcher at Centre de Sociologie de l'Innovation at Ecole des Mines de Paris

 On November 2nd, 2023 |